KabirBatra06/AES-Encryption/README.md

 - **Padding Handling**:
   - Managed cases where plaintext length isn’t a multiple of the block size by applying padding.

-## Implementatin details for Image Encryption using Counter Mode:
+## Implementation details for Image Encryption using Counter Mode:
 - **Modified AES Class**:
   - Added a new method: `ctr_aes_image(self, iv, image_file, enc_image)`.
   - Utilized **AES in CTR mode** to encrypt an image file (`.ppm` format).